 Using the top 10 results will also give you a better idea of how many backlinks you need to rank.

-All you have to do is download the backlinks of everyone in the top ten results.
-Then go through each of their anchor texts and categorize them.
-From there you can group the anchor text categories and then do the calculations to know what their profile looks like.
+All you have to do is download the backlinks of everyone in the top 10 results.
+Then, go through each of their anchor texts and categorize them.
+You’ll be able to group the anchor text categories and then do the calculations to know what their profile looks like.

-Or, (shameless self-promotion coming) you can just let SEOJet automatically do it for you.
+Or, you can let SEOJet automatically do it for you!

-This becomes extremely useful for niches or categories where those in the top ten are much different from the normal.
+This becomes extremely useful for niches or categories where those in the top 10 are different than normal.

 As soon as you enter any page of your website into SEOJet, the software will automatically scan your backlink profile and let you know how natural your ratio looks compared to all other #1 ranked pages.

-You can then do a Google top ten comparison for your main key phrase to see how your profile stacks up against everyone in the top ten of Google.
-SEOJet will show you each of the top ten search results with their backlink data and their gauges so you can decide the best path forward.
+You can then do a Google top 10 comparison for your main key phrase to see how your profile compares to them.
+SEOJet will show you each of the top 10 search results with their backlink data and gauges so you can make informed decisions.

-You can then do a deep dive into anyone in the top ten to see a side by side comparison of your backlink profile vs theirs.
+With our tool, you can do a deep dive into any website in the top 10 for a side-by-side comparison of backlinks.

-Link by link SEOJet generates the suggested anchor text for you to help you keep your backlink profile looking as clean as possible.
-It truly makes the link building process as simple as filling in the blanks.
+We generate the suggested anchor text for you to keep your backlink profile looking clean.
+SEOJet truly makes the link-building process as simple as filling in the blanks.